 Success in landscaping requires quality equipment and employees.
 However, both resources are challenging to obtain due to external factors like seasonality and increasing competition.
-Residents of busy areas have a myriad of landscaping companies to choose from, many of which might be looking to poach workers by promising higher hourly wages.
-And since most people view landscaping as a luxury, the state of the general economy can have a direct impact on demand.
+Residents of busy areas have many landscaping companies to choose from, many of which might be looking to poach workers by promising higher hourly wages.
+And since most people view landscaping as a luxury, the state of the general economy can directly impact demand.
 United Capital Source has access to small business loans for landscaping companies that wish to retain employees and secure equipment as cash flow fluctuates throughout the year.

-Landscaping Business Loans are business loans that are specifically geared towards the cash flow cycles and capital expenditures of construction contractors.
-In addition to covering short-term needs and larger purchases, these business loans can bridge gaps in revenue during slow periods or when projects get delayed.
+Landscaping Business Loans are business loans geared towards the cash flow cycles and capital expenditures of construction contractors.
+In addition to covering short-term needs and larger purchases, these business loans can bridge revenue gaps during slow periods or when projects get delayed.

 Landscaping Business Loans can come in the form of:

 Each of the products listed above can suit a different type of expense or cash flow issue.
 For example, one of the biggest challenges of landscaping businesses is seasonality.
 Demand drops when temperatures do the same.
 But once the weather changes, landscaping businesses must recruit workers and secure equipment to prepare for the busy season.
 Landscaping Business Loans can provide the means to acquire both resources in the weeks (or even months) beforehand.

 Logical solutions for this common dilemma include short-term Working Capital Loans and a Business Line of Credit.
 Working Capital Loans are typically best for keeping the business running during slower months since the borrowing amount is directly based on monthly bills.
 On the other hand, a Business Line of Credit makes more sense when the slow season comes to a close.
 Interest rates are lower when you can pay off the full balance as quickly as possible.